Comparison of Methods that Combine Multiple Randomized Trials to Estimate Heterogeneous Treatment Effects: Discussion

-It is important to note that with the exception of the complete pooling and meta-analysis approaches, the resulting CATE estimates are trial-specific.
+It is important to note that with the exception of complete pooling, the resulting CATE estimates are trial-specific.
 Unless trial was not picked up in the aggregation methods, the majority of the methods discussed will produce trial-specific estimates of the CATE.
 This allows for improved accuracy of estimates but might be less helpful in real world applications.
 We are interested in continuing to identify ways in which researchers could aggregate across trials to develop estimates that are accurate but not trial-specific -- this could be crucial for use of the resulting methods and models in practice, on data not coming from the specific trials used in the model formulation.
 However, the trial-specific estimates can still be useful; for example, if trials were done in separate hospitals, CATEs of future patients could be predicted using the hospital that they are being treated in, and the model that estimates their treatment effect should be more accurate after taking into consideration the data from the other hospitals.
+Similarly, the focal point of this paper and the simulations described above were the performance of models in the given sample.
+We thus assessed the performance in the simulations based on MSE across the trials used to fit the model, and we discuss accuracy in terms of the trials themselves.
+Future work will be focused on assessing how these methods perform when estimating CATEs in a target population, outside the specific trials used to estimate the CATE.
+This is where we might see even more of the benefits of pooling/ensembling approaches over methods like the no pooling approach, because we would be gaining information by combining trials.